railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 Setting up a Tax Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Setup Taxation using :menuselection:`Accounting --> Configuration -->
+Setup taxation using :menuselection:`Accounting --> Configuration -->
 Financial Accounting --> Taxes --> Taxes`.

-Three main objects are involved in the tax system in Open ERP:
+Three main objects are involved in the tax system in OpenERP:

 * a :guilabel:`Tax Case` (or :guilabel:`Tax Code`), used for tax reporting, that can be set up in a hierarchical structure so that multiple codes can be formed into trees in the same way as a Chart of Accounts.